 Student Academic Mentor Program.

-The Student Academic Mentor (SAM) Program is a campus-wide service that pairs each new freshman, transfer, and adult student with an upper class student in effort to ease the transition to OSU.
+The Student Academic Mentor (SAM) Program is a campus-wide service that pairs new freshmen, transfers, and adult students with upper class students in effort to ease the transition to OSU.
 These "SAMs" are carefully selected among continuing students at OSU to work with new students individually and in small groups during ALPHA, the week prior to the beginning of the fall semester.
 Their goals are to help students feel welcome and to assimilate them into campus life.